rangle/angular-testing-workshop/slides/src/content/1-slides.md

 - TODO: example like https://angular.io/docs/ts/latest/guide/testing.html#!#stub-component
 - Shallow rendering suppresses the errors that we often see in the console when we use a component in our Angular templates without including it in the `declarations` of our module.

----

-## Testing pure Pipes

-* To test a pipe, run assertions against its `transform` method.
-Ideally `transform` is a pure function.
-* Let's create a pipe that makes some text bold.